 Learn about state assessment score reports here.

 The Washington Access to Instruction & Measurement (WA-AIM) is an alternate assessment for students with significant cognitive challenges.
-The WA-AIM measures student knowledge and skills through the use of performance tasks.
-The WA-AIM is administered in the same grade levels and can be used to meet a student’s CIA requirements for graduation.
+Instead of accessing the Smarter Balanced Assessment, the WA-AIM assessment measures student knowledge and skills through the use of performance tasks.

 Parents and students who wish to refuse state testing may contact their principal for further information.

-Washington State Report Card- OSPI's report of our assessment scores and other various strands of data.
+Washington State Report Card is OSPI's report of our assessment scores and other various strands of data.
 The Report Card is updated each November.